Displaying 10 out of 1553 port agents

 A full agency appointment means the agent handles the entire port call on behalf of one party (owner or charterer) - from berthing to final accounts.
 A protective agent is appointed by the other party when they did not name the principal agent.
 The protective agent's role is limited: they monitor documentation, inspect cargo or vessels if needed, and ensure the main agent isn't overlooking anything.
 A protective agent is there to protect the appointing party's interests, particularly in cargo, documentation, and claims-related matters.

-What else port agents can do?
+What else can port agents arrange?

-• Agents also arrange underwater services providers for hull cleaning and propeller polishing during port calls, helping vessels maintain efficiency without dry-docking.
+• Agents arrange underwater services providers for hull cleaning and propeller polishing during port calls, helping vessels maintain efficiency without dry-docking.

 • For vessels entering dry-dock, the agent coordinates with ship repair services on berthing, permits, and technical attendance throughout the yard stay.